shap/shap/CONTRIBUTING.md

 Consequently, is is quite normal to see warnings such as `WARNING: Could not compile cuda extensions` when building from source if you do not have CUDA available.

-Install the `docs` extras as well, if you are modifying the documentation / example notebooks.

 ### Code checks with precommit